na-na-hi/renget/archive/smgenlorePh2P1.md

 -> ![FoW 1b](https://files.catbox.moe/kgo3x8.jpg) <-

 After the result of the fight in Scandinavia in Phase 1, all shit's fucked.
-Fenrir's still on the loose, Asgard is still smashed up from cloud'd Thor's 'rennovation', now there's shadow-things are popping up all over the place and to top things off, most of the Norse Divine Realm is on fire *(just to make things easier)*.
+Fenrir's still on the loose, Asgard is still smashed up from cloud'd Thor's 'rennovation', now there's shadow-things are popping up all over the place - and to top things off, most of the Norse Divine Realm is now on fire *(just to make things easier)*.
 Athena gathers mortals to lead them to safety and checks in at Vigridr to ask if the Norse need and more help evacuating.
 Odin tells Thor to head the evac, Thor does the classic *"but father - I cannot leave you!"* shtick.
 Final stand at Asgard with Odin / Tyr / Thor vs Fenrir - the men stalling with what remains of the Norse people who are able to fight, while they wait for Athena to evacuate the weaker mortals and then move the Greek army that Ares ditched in Egypt, up Northward to reinforce their defences at Vigridr.
 Fenrir on the other hand, is sniffing around to bust Hel out of the pound (like how she released him), and is generally a living raid-boss.

 -> ![FoW 2a](https://files.catbox.moe/pi1tk5.jpg) <-